zafartm/healthcheck-gh-action/README.md

 ---
 ### Extra notes
-Though it is recommended to create the healthcheck workflow in the same GitHub repo where source code of the target server is hosted, but, it is not a strict requirement.
+While it is recommended to create the healthcheck workflow in the same repository where the target website's source code lies, this is not a strict requirement.
 You may create the workflow in any GitHub repo you want and start monitoring any other website.

 It is also possible to monitor multiple webpages in a single workflow.
-To do so, provide a comma separated list of urls as value to `website-url` property.
+To do so, provide a comma separated list of URLs as value to the `website-url` property.
+The action will report on each URL individually.

+The action keeps track of its last execution by saving data in the workflow artifacts.
+It utilizes GH cli tool to get this done.
+The permissions block in the example above is needed to allow the GH cli to do its job.